 - 92 percent of students said “technology used in courses and classrooms” greatly or moderately contributes to achieving their academic goals.

-- Faculty, staff and students are interested in learning about online safety, computer maintenance, evaluation of information, and productivity software.
+- Faculty, staff and students are interested in learning more about "protecting identity and reputation online," "avoiding computer problems" and "productivity software."

 Connecticut College has been participating in this survey on a roughly biannual basis since 2006; this ongoing participation helps us evaluate services on a longitudinal basis.
 The survey is administered by a nonprofit group headquartered at Bryn Mawr College.